gnestor/magic-console/README.md

   * `apm install script`
 * Install magic-console using Atom's in-app package manager or using apm
   * `apm install magic-console`
+* OS X: Install atom-fix-path to avoid $PATH issues
+  * `apm install atom-fix-path`

 ### Usage

-* "Magic Console: Toggle" to evaluate the current file
+* **Magic Console: Toggle** to evaluate the current file
   * The current file must be [supported](#supported-programming-languages) and the required runtime must be installed
   * If Atom isn't detecting the grammar (programming language) of the current file (look in the bottom-right corner for the name of the grammar), [install the grammar](https://atom.io/packages/search?utf8=%E2%9C%93&q=language) and try again
 * If the output panel is open, Magic Console will watch the file for changes and re-evaluate on save
   * This can be disabled in the package settings
-* The outputs panel displays a list of outputs
+* The output panel displays a list of outputs
-  * Toggle between available visualization plugins using the plugin selector in the output
+  * Toggle between available visualization plugins using the plugin selector
   * Edit the visualization plugin's source code using the <i class="octicon octicon-code"></i> button
   * Copy the outputs using the <i class="octicon octicon-clippy"></i> button at the top
   * Clear the outputs using the <i class="octicon octicon-trashcan"></i> button at the top